deep-diver/janus/README.md

 # Janus

 The goal of Janus is to generate synthetic data in order to fine-tune a large language model for arbitrary situations in a systematic way.
 Janus generates synthetic data by leaveraging the power of Large Language Mode(LLM).
-Currently supported LLM is Google's Gemini Pro, and GPT4 will be supported soon.
+Currently supported LLMs are Google's Gemini Pro 1.0 and OpenAI's GPT4, and other open source local LLMs will be supported later.

 ## Motivation